 From 2010 to 2013 Maisie served on the board of Food Alliance, North America’s most comprehensive third-party certification for the production, processing, and distribution of sustainable food.
-She is currently the cochair of the steering committee of the Equitable Food Initiative, a new, integrated labor standards project led by United Farm Workers, Pesticide Action Network, and the Consumer Federation of America.
-She is a member of the inaugural advisory board for the Resnick Program for Food Law and Policy at UCLA School of Law; Food System 6 Accelerator; Food What?; and Juma Ventures.
+She is currently on the boards of the Equitable Food Initiative, an integrated labor standards project; the Resnick Program for Food Law and Policy at UCLA School of Law; Food System 6 Accelerator; Food What?; and Juma Ventures.
 She was named a Silicon Valley Woman of Influence in 2012.
 A graduate of Cornell University’s School of Hotel Administration, Maisie previously worked on behalf of a number of national food brands and ran a hospitality training company.

 Maisie contributes opinion pieces to national outlets regularly and is a frequent speaker and interviewee.
 Some samples: